 There is a wide variety of approaches to measure country risk and most of this variety is concentrated in adjustments to the discounted cash flow method of valuation.
 As the various approaches to measure country risk may often lead to different results, the correct approach or approaches must be chosen with due care.

-Tiago Duarte-Silva is a principal at Charles River Associates.
+Tiago Duarte-Silva is a vice president at Charles River Associates.

 Some examples are PRS, the International Country Risk Guide, Aon, Institutional Investor, Standard & Poor’s, Moody’s and the World Bank.

 Gold Reserve v.
 Venezuela, ICSID Case No. ARB(AF)/09/1, Award, 22 September 2014, pp. 216–220.
 Claimant’s expert: country risk premium of 1.5 per cent v. respondent’s expert: 6.7–16.4 per cent.
 Claimant’s expert’s discounted cash flow value is after all adjustments by tribunal, except country risk.

 In theory, country risk could be diversified away even with positive correlation between countries.

 See, e.g., Erb, C., Harvey, C., Viskanta, T., 1996.
 ‘Expected Returns and Volatility in 135 Countries’, Journal of Portfolio Management 46–58, Spring.

 Brealey, Myers and Allen, 2011.
 Principles of Corporate Finance, p.
 232.

 A variation of this method based on adjusting the cash flow forecasts is to affect the projected cash flows by the cost of insuring against adverse outcomes related to country risk.
 The rationale is that such insurance cost will already reflect the probability and expected downward effect on cash flows of country risk.
 A frequent hurdle with this approach is that often there is no coverage or market for the risks that would be modelled.